roman-studer/fhnw-ds-hs2019-weatherstation/README.md

 source venv/bin/activate
 ```

+Make sure that Python 3.6+ is installed on your Raspberry Pi.

-Clone the git repo, then install the requirements with pip
+Clone the repo then install the requirements for the weatherstation with pip3

 ```
 git clone https://github.com/fabianjordi/fhnw-ds-hs2019-weatherstation
 cd fhnw-ds-has2019-weatherstation
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 Import the data from the CSVs and the API into influxDB